alxfed/blue-yonder/README.md

 from blue_yonder import Actor, Another, yonder
 ```
-Note: the module name has a underscore `_` between the words.
+Note: the module name has an underscore `_` between the words.
 ## How to use it
-&nbsp;&nbsp;&nbsp;&nbsp;I didn't want to overload this repository and library, you can use the 'template repository' with multiple examples, that I considered to be useful for myself when I was studying the Bluesky API.
-It is located [here](https://github.com/wild-blue-yonder/butterflies).
+&nbsp;&nbsp;&nbsp;&nbsp;I didn't want to overload this repository and library, - you can use the 'template repository' with multiple examples, that I considered to be useful for myself when I was studying the Bluesky API.
+It is located [here](https://github.com/alxfed/butterfly).
 Just click the 'Use this template' button at the top of that page and create your own repository in your (or your organization) account that you can edit and use the way you deem fit.
 I will keep working on it too, so you can be sure that it will be updated as I make changes.